saraho1123/overlook-hotel-project/README.md

 **Taras Tarlov**
 [GitHub Profile](https://github.com/ttarlov)

-Thanks for all your encouragement and advice.
-I can't say how much I appreciate it!
+* *Thanks for all your encouragement and advice.
+I can't say how much I appreciate it!*

 **Nathaniel Millard**
 [GitHub Profile](https://github.com/nathanielmillard)

-Thank you for helping me navigate my way through a very tough inning!
+* *Thank you for helping me navigate my way through a very tough inning!*

 ## Deploying to GitHub Pages

+* I am leaving this here because I would like to clean up a few things before I deploy.

 _If you are finished with the functionality and testing of your project_, then you can consider deploying your project to the web!
 This way anyone can play it without cloning down your repo.